StarExec/StarExec/command/README.txt

 REQUIRED: None
 OPTIONAL: None

+--ignoreids -Instructs StarExecCommand to stop printing the IDs of newly uploaded solvers and processors and
+			 newly created jobs and spaces.
+This command does nothing if this behavior is already disabled.
+REQUIRED: None
+OPTIONAL: None

 --login -Logs the user into StarExec.
 REQUIRED: "u", "p".
 If "u" equals "guest" then "p" is not required.
 OPTIONAL: "addr"